-First, let’s look at the top 10 blue-collar jobs for introverts, then we will discuss what makes them a great fit.
+So, let’s look at the top 10 blue-collar worker careers that are just for introverts, then we will discuss what makes them a great fit.

 Landscape designers improve the natural beauty of the world around them.
 Professionals may work on new construction or remodels and at residential sites, commercial properties, or public land like parks.